wso2-attic/carbon-gateway-framework/README.md

 # Note

-Since [Ballerina](https://github.com/ballerinalang/ballerina) will be used for mediation, carbon-gateway-framework has been discontiuned and this repository has been moved to attic.
+[Ballerina](https://github.com/ballerinalang/ballerina) will be used as gateway-framework going forward.
+Hence, carbon-gateway-framework has been discontiuned and this repository has been moved to attic.

 # WSO2 Carbon Gateway Framework